Nishijin brocade Nishijin ori

 This town was in an area referred to as Kamigyo ward in the current Kyoto.
 When the official silk fabric production business declined, the craftsmen started their own workshops and the silk fabric production started to develop in the town of Otonerimachi near Oribecho.
 The silk and the twill fabrics produced in Otonerimachi were esteemed for their high quality.
 During the Muromachi period (1336-1573), the establishment of an organization for fabric makers called Otoneri za increased the amount of silk fabric orders even more.

 Furthermore, the Jacquard loom, a loom that uses a chain of punch cards to instruct it on how to automatically make complex designs, was introduced from overseas during the Meiji period (1868-1912).
-The Jacquard loom made it possible for them to attain a higher level in the weaving technique.
+The Jacquard loom made it possible for them to attain a higher level of the weaving technique.
 They are still enthusiastically producing various new products that match the modern lifestyle, including western style kimono and interior accessories, as well as traditional kimono.